The Van Dyke Dance Group ~

 |Posted: Wednesday October 30, 2013 9:54 am|

-On Thursday, November 7, we will travel to Lewisburg, WV to perform The Life and Times.... with the Trillium Performing Arts Collective.
-Kelly Swindell and Paul Besaw will be dancing on three shows over the weekend, and coming back Sunday evening.
+On Thursday, November 7, we traveled to Lewisburg, WV to perform The Life and Times.... with the Trillium Performing Arts Collective on a show produced by Samara Michaelson.
+Kelly Swindell and Paul Besaw danced on three shows over the weekend, November 8-10th.
+Good crowds, good show.

 |Van Dyke Dance Group in performance at UNCG|